zhan7856/CSCI2021/README.md

 - free memory and saves words to file @ end

 __Project 2: Bitwise Operations and Puzzles__
-- solve a variety of problems using only bitwise operations
+- solved a variety of problems using only bitwise operations
 - inputted correct command line args to solve bitwise puzzles